How many times this past year have you done things Nelson Mandela’s way?

 The history of the world is not finished yet, and there is still a need for people such as Mandela who are in the right place at the right time, and who make the right choices.
 Nevertheless, very few people will ever gain such an important place in the history books as Mandela.

-.
+The laws of life are just as relevant as the laws of nature.
 Perhaps some of these laws are what caused Mandela to accomplish so much?
 One relevant law of life can be found in Matthew 6:14, “For if you forgive men their trespasses, your heavenly Father will also forgive you”; another in James 2:13, “Mercy triumphs over judgment”; and perhaps the most important in Luke 14:11, “For whoever exalts himself will be humbled, and he who humbles himself will be exalted.”
 That day in prison when Mandela left all hatred and bitterness behind, he chose not to exalt himself above his former enemies.
 He understood that meeting them as fellow citizens would give far better results.

 Knowledge of these laws of life combined with this piece of advice from Nelson Mandela is not a bad idea: “We must use time creatively, and forever realize that the time is always ripe to do right.”